Duet3D/wiki-content/User_manual/RepRapFirmware/RepRapFirmware_overview.md

 RepRapFirmware was the first open-source firmware to implement significant advances in 3D printing, including:

-* Model-based heater control and tuning
+* Model-based heater control and tuning (since RRF 1.15)
-* Heater feedforward for changes in extrusion rate (RRF v3.4)
+* Heater feedforward for changes in extrusion rate (since RRF v3.4)
-* Heater feedforward for changes in cooling fan RPM (RRF v3.2)
+* Heater feedforward for changes in cooling fan RPM (since RRF v3.2)
-* CAN bus-based distributed control system (Duet 3, RRF v3.0)
+* CAN bus-based distributed control system (Duet 3, since RRF v3.0)
+* Object model of the printer configuration and state, allowing a wide variety of values to be retrieved (since RRF 3.0)
+* Conditional and looping GCode (since RRF 3.0)
-* Conditional GCode, object model, daemon task (RRF v3.0)
+* Daemon task (since RRF v3.0)
 * Heater power compensated for changes in supply voltage (November 2017)
 * Support for SPI-controlled stepper drivers (August 2016)
 * Least-squares auto calibration of delta printers (April 2015)